Overview

 |

-Benefits to Council Demonstrates heavy industry can coexist
+Benefits Demonstrates heavy industry can coexist

 with a Clean unpolluted city.
 Highlights Townsville the clean